tobyndockerill/multisite-global-search/readme.txt

 * Fixed: style for results page

 == Upgrade Notice ==

+= 1.2.5 =
+Important!
+Fixing error message "The used SELECT statements have a different number of columns".
+French and Norwegian Bokmal translation.

 = 1.2.4 =
 Important!
 Fixing some problems with WPMU upgraded to WP3.0 Multisite.